 Landlords wield a significant amount of power but they may absolutely be held accountable for infringing upon a renter’s rights.
 However, it can be very difficult to “take on” this kind of challenge alone.
 For starters, you may be understandably concerned that speaking up could cause your landlord to retaliate against you.
 Additionally, if you have already asked your landlord to address a safety hazard and they haven’t responded, you may not have the luxury of asking repeatedly until they “get around to” addressing it.
 When your personal safety and the safety of either your family or your business is at stake, you need hazards addressed now – not later.
 Speaking with our firm can help to ensure that you are neither retaliated against nor dismissed for asserting your rights as a renter.
 We understand how to efficiently and effectively communicate with landlords in ways that protect our clients’ interests.

 Your next step is to schedule a consultation with our firm.
 Once a consultation is scheduled, take a little time to prepare for that consultation.
 Find a copy of your rental agreement to bring along to your consultation.
 The more we understand about your rental situation, the more empowered we’ll be to advocate on your behalf effectively.
 Additionally, track down your landlord’s contact information and the contact information of anyone else you think we may need to speak with about your legal issues.
 If you have the names and numbers of any witnesses to infractions of your rights as a renter, please bring this information along as well.

 Contact an Experienced Lawyer Who Can Protect Your Rights

 If you have reason to believe that the mold in your rental unit exists as a result of landlord negligence and as a result you are suffering from a health condition because of the mold, contact Rasmussen & Miner to discuss your next steps.
-Our personal injury lawyer Salt Lake City UT victims rely on for guidance may be able to help you as well– call us today.
+Our personal injury lawyer Salt Lake City UT victims rely on for guidance may be able to help you enforce your rental rights as well– call us today.